quii/learn-go-with-tests/roman-numerals.md

 total += romanNumerals.ValueOf(symbol)
 ```

 And all the tests pass!
-Now we have fully working software we can indulge ourselves in some refactoring with confidence
+Now that we have fully working software we can indulge ourselves in some refactoring, with confidence

 ## Refactor